 Record an electrocardiogram with the ECG app on Apple Watch

-Apple Watch Series 4 and later have an electrical heart rate sensor that, along with the ECG app , allows you to take an electrocardiogram (or ECG).
-To use the ECG app, update your iPhone 6s or later to the latest version of iOS and Apple Watch to the latest version of watchOS.
-The ECG app is not available in all regions.
+Apple Watch Series 4 and later has an electrical heart rate sensor that, along with the ECG app , allows you to take an electrocardiogram (or ECG).
+To use the ECG app, update your iPhone 8 or later to the latest version of iOS and Apple Watch to the latest version of watchOS.
+The ECG app is not available on Apple Watch SE and not available in all regions.

 Open the Health app on your iPhone, then follow the onscreen steps to set up ECG.

 If you don’t see a prompt to set up, tap Browse at the bottom right, tap Heart, then tap Electrocardiogram (ECG).

 Open the ECG app on your Apple Watch.